hetalang/heta-compiler/paper/paper.md

 ---
-title: 'Heta compiler: a software tool for the development of large-scale QSP models and compilation into different formats'
+title: 'Heta compiler: a software tool for the development of large-scale QSP models and compilation into simulation formats'
 tags:
   - systems biology
   - quantitative systems pharmacology